 What are my childcare options if CYS can't provide spaces for my children (birth through 5 years)?

-Patrons are encouraged to go to the Child Care Aware of America website and find an alternative childcare provider.
-Once you select a provider and make arrangements for care, go to Parent Central Services to obtain a statement of non-availability.
+Patrons are encouraged to find off-base childcare options.
+Go to the Child Care Aware of America website and find an alternative childcare provider.
+Additionally, you can check out the new resource available through militaryonesource.mil.
+This is a new program the Department of Defense is providing for Active Duty Service Members, allowing families to find, hire and pay for hourly, flexible and on-demand care.
+The benefit is the free monthly subscription to a national online service to search for care.
+This new service is not available to DOD civilians.
+Once you select a CCAoA provider and make arrangements for care, go to Parent Central Services to obtain a statement of non-availability.
 The reason for identifying a provider first is the statement of non-availability is only valid for 10 days.
 Patrons should contact CCAoA regarding subsidy information, as the availability varies by service.

 I heard I can lose my childcare space in September even if my child is currently in care.
 Is that true?